 They use money laundering methods in order to use these illegally earned money more easily.

 Anti-money laundering is key to CFT.
 Financial institutions play an important role in combating the financing of terrorism because terrorists often rely on it, especially banks, to transfer Money.
 Therefore, many laws and regulations have been enacted to prevent terrorist financing.
 It is known as counter-terrorist policies.
 According to these policies, financial institutions should know their customers closely.
 It must monitor and keep records of customers’ transactions.
-In this way, organizations can have sufficient information about their customers and ensure that their customers are not involved in a financial crime.
+In this way, organizations can have sufficient information about their customers and ensure that their customers are not involved in financial crime.
 If funds are found to support terrorist activities, law enforcement agencies may be able to prevent some of those activities.

 THE FATF - Financial Action Task Force